davidkimai/Langtons-Emergence/evidence/neural-network-attractors.md

 ## Personal Context: The Bridge Between Fields

 My background is primarily in complexity science with a focus on emergent phenomena in simple systems.
-Venturing into neural networks represented a significant expansion of my research scope.
-I was fortunate to collaborate with several deep learning researchers who helped me adapt my investigative methodology to this new domain.
+Venturing into neural networks represented a significant expansion of my research scope, though I am an now even more convinced polymathic synthesis is the key for creative emergence in intelligent systems.
+I was fortunate to collaborate with several deep learning researchers who helped me quickly adapt my investigative methodology and learning rhythm to this new domain.
 This cross-disciplinary collaboration proved invaluable, as it brought together perspectives from complexity theory, dynamical systems, and deep learning that might not otherwise have intersected.

 What began as a speculative hypothesis - that neural networks might exhibit spiral attractors similar to those in cellular automata - evolved into a systematic investigation that yielded unexpected insights about how these complex systems organize and behave.
 I share these findings not as definitive conclusions but as intriguing observations that invite further exploration and refinement.